List of The Neverending Story characters: Tri-Face

 Tri-Face (portrayed by Christopher Burton) is a three-faced scientist who is Xayide's servant in the second film.
 Each face represents a part of his personality and spins into place depending on his mood.
 This character is based on a figure from the novel named Four-Quarters Troll (Vier-Vierteltroll) or Temperamentling, who becomes a member of Bastian's entourage.

 Yikka

-Yikka (Jicha) is a female hinny who acts as Bastian's steed during the second half of the novel.
+Yikka (German: Jicha) is a female hinny who acts as Bastian's steed during the second half of the novel.
 She is quite faithful to him, but under Xayide's influence, Bastian allows her to leave his side to start a family with an attractive male pegasus.

 Yor

 Yor is the picture miner of Yor's Minroud, a mine from which he excavates dream pictures (which make up the soil of Fantastica), who helps Bastian find his lost dream.
+In the 1995 animated series, Yor is voiced by William Colgate.

+Slip

+Slip is a character who appears in The NeverEnding Story III, portrayed by Jack Black.
+Slip is a leader of Nasties, a group of bullies who frequently bully Bastian in the high school.
+After they are expelled from the school by janitor, they follow Bastian to bookstore owned by Mr. Coreander.
+Bastian escapes from them by using The Neverending Story to transport in Fantasia.
+Slip and his group find the book as well and use it to bombard Fantasia with fireballs and a storm.
+They later steal the magical amulet Auryn that was used by Bastian's stepsister Nicole Baxter.
+With Fantasia under the Nasties' control, the inhabitants of their realm become corrupted, which also affects the human world.
+Bastian manages to get Auryn and The Neverending Story book from the Nasties, and he and Nicole manage to return Fantasia and human world in normal state.
+Bastian later discovers that Slip and his group have turned into friendly classmates and are no longer bothering him.

+Artax

+Artax is a Fantastican horse and Atreyu's best friend who appears in The Neverending Story novel and its adaptations.
+In the novel and its 1984 film adaptation Artax and Atreyu go in search for a cure for the Childlike Empress in Fantasia.
+Artax dies in the Swamp of Sadness, but is brought to life when Bastian recreates Fantasia.
+Artax also appears in The NeverEnding Story II: The Next Chapter, the 1995 animated series (voiced by Don Dickinson) and 2001 live-action series Tales from the Neverending Story.
+In the live-action TV adaption, unlike novel and 1984 film adaptation, Artax dies when he drinks the Fountain of Nectar in the abandoned City of Old Emperors, where he becomes an ice sculpture.
+Artax is presumably restored to life following defeat of Xayide by Bastian and his friends at the end of series.